 4. Ad Format

-Carousels, stories, reels — each format comes with different engagement rates and cost implications.
+Carousels, stories, and reels all have different engagement rates and cost implications.

 5. Competition & Bidding

 You’re not the only one trying to reach your audience.
-During peak times (Black Friday, end-of-financial-year), ad space gets more competitive — and prices spike.
-Platforms run on auctions, and you are bidding against others for attention.
+During peak times (Black Friday, end-of-financial-year), ad space gets more competitive and prices spike.
+Platforms run on auctions, and you’re bidding against others for attention.

 Cost Benchmarks by Platform and Region